-Remember that the meat will continue to cook after it comes off the grill, so pull it off about 5 minutes before desired temperature.
-Always start cooking presentation side down.
+Remember that the meat will continue to cook after it comes off the grill, so pull it off about 5 degrees before the desired temperature.
+Always start cooking with the presentation side down.

 About the Grill

 - Always consult the instructions that come with your particular equipment.

 - Clean your grill with a wire brush before and after cooking on it.

 - Lightly oil your grill before cooking on it.